Financial Wellness

 How to encourage employees to open up about money worries

-Women in particular are less likely to look for help than men (26% vs. 36%), even though they’re more likely to feel concerned about their financial situation.
-Our insights show that almost half (47%) of all women feel worried, anxious, stressed, or overwhelmed, compared to a third (33%) of men.
+Women in particular are less likely to look for help than men (26% vs. 36%), even though they’re more likely to feel concerned about their finances.
+Our insights reveal that almost half (47%) of women feel worried, anxious, stressed, or overwhelmed.
+For men, a third (33%) feel the same way.

-Clearly, there’s a sizeable gap in the number of people who are struggling and of those who actively look for support.
+Clearly, there’s a significant gap in the number of people who are feeling the pressure and of those who actively seek help.
 But why?
-And what can employers do to help close the gap?
+And what can employers do to support those who might be struggling?

-Despite these benefits, the majority of people keep quiet; MaPS research shows that 8 in 10 people avoid discussing their finances.
-The most common reasons for avoiding talking about money are not wanting to be judged, fear of burdening others, and shame or embarrassment.
+Despite these benefits, the majority of people keep quiet.
+MaPS research shows that 8 in 10 people avoid discussing their finances.
+Not wanting to be judged, fear of burdening others, and shame or embarrassment were the most common reasons for avoiding talking about money.

 What can employers do to help reduce employee financial stress?

-It’s important for employers to understand the far-reaching impact that financial stress can have on people’s lives – and on the workplace.
-Indeed, in our Retirement Voice survey, almost 1 in 10 people say they’ve needed to take time off work as a result of managing their finances.
+It’s important for employers to recognise that financial stress can have a far-reaching impact on people’s lives – and on the workplace.
+Indeed, our Retirement Voice research revealed that almost 1 in 10 people needed to take time off work as a result of managing their finances.

 Send a survey to understand employee needs

-Send out an anonymous survey to capture what’s on your employees’ minds and ask what would help them.
-You can then use this feedback to create a personalised support offering that meets employees’ needs.
+Send out an anonymous survey to capture what’s worrying your employees and ask what would help them.
+Then, use this feedback to create a personalised support offering that meets employees’ needs.

 See our ‘How to get your financial wellbeing programme started in 3 simple steps’ video guide for tips on getting employee feedback.